Sack of Surat: Aftermath

 Defense of Surat Factory Medal presented to George Oxenden, 1668.

 The Marathas ransacked houses and chests, accumulating a vast amount of loot, primarily gold, silver, pearls, and diamonds.
 Shivaji swiftly departed Surat upon learning of an approaching Mughal force, leaving behind heaps of clothing and household articles for the town's residents.
 The value of the plunder carried away was estimated to be substantial, possibly exceeding a crore of rupees.
 The plunder was utilized to fortify Raigad, Shivaji's capital, and construct the formidable water fortress of Sindhudurg at Malwan.
 Subsequently, Mughal forces arrived at Surat, only to find the town defaced and looted by Shivaji's forces.

-The viceroy of Gujarat, Mahabat Khan marched forth with an army to face Shivaji at Surat, but once Shivaji learnt of the army's movement his forces left the city, and Mahabat Khan turned back at Bharuch.
+The viceroy of Gujarat, Mahabat Khan marched with an army to face Shivaji at Surat, but once Shivaji learnt of the army's movement his forces left the city, and Mahabat Khan turned back at Bharuch.
 The English factory was praised by the local townsfolk, Mahabat Khan's officers, and the Mughal emperor for their defense of their local ward.
 When Inayat Khan eventually emerged from Surat Castle, he was derided by an angry mob of citizens who hurled dirt at him.
 Inayat Khan's son decided to take revenge and shot a Baniya boy with an arrow.

 In recognition of the losses faced by the Surat merchants, Aurangzeb waived the custom duty on imports and exports for a year for native and foreign merchants of the city.
-The English and Dutch in particular were granted after the year a reduction in their custom duty from 2.5% to 2%.
+The English and Dutch in particular were granted a reduction in their custom duty from 2.5% to 2%.
 This reduction for the European merchants would be later taken away by Aurangzeb fifteen years later.
 Oxenden and his subordinates were given sizable bonuses by the East India Company for their defense of the factory.

-Shivaji would continue to threaten the town with plunder unless Aurangzeb granted him the chauth, or 40% of the annual revenues, of the Surat district.
+Shivaji would continue to threaten the town with plunder unless Aurangzeb granted him chauth, or 40% of the annual revenues, of Surat district.
 This eventually led to the second Sack of Surat in 1670.